 Doug Sanders: "Winners listen to other people.
 They're always trying to learn; they respect other people's opinions.
 Losers just want to talk."

-Sanders told Golf Digest in a 2003 interview that he met with a professional hitman and agreed to pay him $40,000 to kill him if the operation was not successful.
+Sanders told Golf Digest in a 2003 interview that he met with a professional hitman and agreed to pay $40,000 for the hitman to kill him if the operation was not successful.
 But the operation was successful, and Sanders called and canceled the hit.

 Doug Sanders Biography: